 If you have been experiencing bleeding, swelling, and painful gums, there is a chance that you have gingivitis or gum disease.
 This is not necessarily too terrible, but needs to be taken seriously as it could develop into more serious issues with life-threatening consequences.
 If your gingivitis has already progressed to the point of no return, your dentist may recommend gingivectomy surgery or gingivoplasty.
 This can also be used to help reshape gums for a more aesthetic (less gummy) smile or to reshape grafted gums.
 Keep reading to learn more about how gingivectomy surgery can help you.

 What is Gingivectomy Surgery?

 Some dentists won’t suggest this aggressive step right away.
-There are always going to be risks of complications of any surgery.
+There are always going to be risks of complications for any surgery.
 If you are particularly young and healthy, your gum tissue very well could grow back.
 It might not be a good idea to undergo gingivectomy surgery if you fall into that category as it may heal itself with time.
-However, if you are told that gingivectomy is not the best suggested option, you must keep extra diligent with your brushing, flossing, and rinsing to see if that helps your gingivitis go away.
+However, if you are told that gingivectomy surgery is not the best option for you, you must maintain extra diligence when brushing, flossing, and rinsing to help your gingivitis go away.

 Mouthwash is an important tool in fighting gum disease, but using alcohol-based mouthwashes too frequently can become problematic.
 Excessive intake of alcohol is one of the predisposing factors to oral cancer, so it is important to monitor your alcohol consumption and to use mouthwash only as directed.

 Teach Dental Group recommends the use of alcohol-free mouthwash, which is just as effective in freshening the breath as brands that contain alcohol are.
 This will not only help treat whatever gum disease you have, but it will prevent it from getting worse.